- Choose a suitable series

 15. All work designed, completed and published after the previous Vuoden Huiput is welcome to participate in the competition.

 17. The competition organiser has the right to organise exhibitions with the work sent to the competition.
 When a competition entry is successful, and it is chosen for the annual exhibition, the work may need re-mounting.
 The sender is responsible for the costs incurred by the re-mounting work.
 The organiser also has the right to replicate the competition entries for the event’s communication, teaching and publication activities and for marketing purposes and to use them in all media free-of-charge.
 For this purpose, the organiser has the right to add the competition entries to services maintained by third parties (whether in Finland or abroad) accepting the terms and conditions of the service provider in question and, thus, to offer the public access to the work.

 18. Competition participants are responsible for ensuring that all the work entered to the competition adhere to copyright regulations.

 19. The decisions made by the jury are final and cannot be appealed.

 Send 2-4 images of your work in hi-res format as well as in a format suitable for online use.
 If your work is successful, these images are used on the Best of the Year website and the annual.

-The judging of the Vuoden Huiput 2020 competition will be carried out virtually, which means that no kapa boards will be delivered.
+Please note, no kapa boards will be delivered to the Vuoden Huiput 2021 competition.
 If necessary, you can send physical materials to the judging to Grafia's office.

 You can submit a variety of visual identities to this series.